The Gray Zone: Annual Community Yom HaShoah Commemoration

-Join us for a community commemoration of Yom HaShoah-Holocaust Remembrance Day performance featuring the Mark Ludwig and musicians from the BSO.
+Join us for a community commemoration of Yom HaShoah-Holocaust Remembrance Day performance featuring Mark Ludwig and members of the Terezin Music Foundation Ensemble: Greg Vitale on violin, Jesse Holstein on viola and Jing Li on cello.

-Co-sponsored by Jewish Federation of the Berkshires and Tanglewood Learning Institute
+Co-sponsored by Jewish Federation of the Berkshires and Tanglewood Learning Institut

 More on the program: